 As you move into the mid-tier range of controllers there are many interesting options available to DJs.
 Here are some other controllers worth considering.

-The Denon MC7000 is an excellent option if you want to move up to 4 channel mixing.
-It also features excellent Serato integration and isn’t that much more expensive than the DDJ SR2.
+The Rane One is an excellent option if you want to focus more on scratching.
+It also features excellent Serato integration and solid build quality.

 Pioneer DDJ 1000SRT Review